Cloudxtreme/DDPS-attacker/README.md

 for your convenience.

-Also, this template is twofold and has a _source_ (``src``) and _docs_ (``docs``) directory structure, feel free to delete or modify to your harts desire.
+Also, this template is twofold and has a _source_ (``src``) and _docs_ (``docs``) directory structure, feel free to delete or modify to your heart desire.

 The _docs_ directory contains a markdown based [text bundle](textbundle.org) skeleton except for the _json_ file - and the ``assets`` directory has been